DC801/BM-Badge/SD_Card/MAGE/README.md

 In the MGE, the topmost tile layer is drawn on top of entities.
 All others are drawn underneath.
 (Entities themselves are Y-indexed when drawn.)

 #### Tiled vs MGE
-Note that animations placed on a tile layer will not play back within the MGE, regardless of how it may appear within Tiled.
+Note that animations placed on a tile layer will not play back within the MGE, regardless of how things may appear within Tiled.

 Similarly, placing a tile of the incorrect size on a map will result in divergent behavior between Tiled and the MGE, so make sure all tiles placed are the same size as the tile size for the map.